 Various connections and philosophical analogies exist between two branches of conformal dynamics; namely, rational dynamics on the Riemann sphere and actions of Kleinian groups.
 Fatou had already observed similarities between limit sets of Kleinian groups and Julia sets of rational maps in the 1920s, which led him to conjecture the following \cite[p.
 22]{Fatou29}: \begin{qn} L'analogie remarque{\'e} entre les ensembles de points limites des groupes Kleineens et ceux qui sont constitu{\'e}s par les fronti{\`e}res des r{\'e}gions de convergence des it{\'e}r{\'e}es d'une fonction rationnelle ne parait d'ailleurs pas fortuite et il serait probablement possible d'en faire la synt{\'e}se dans une th{\'e}orie g{\'e}n{\'e}rale des groupes discontinus des substitutions algr{\'e}briques. \end{qn}

-In the 1980s, Sullivan discovered deep connections between the iteration theory of rational functions and the theory of Kleinian groups, which became known as the \emph{Sullivan Dictionary} \cite[p.
+In the 1980s, Sullivan discovered deep connections between the iteration theory of rational functions and the theory of Kleinian groups.
+This became known as the \emph{Sullivan Dictionary} \cite[p.
 405]{sullivan-dict}.
 Since then, several efforts to draw direct connections between these two branches of conformal dynamics have been made (see for example \cite{bullett-penrose, ctm-classification, lyubich-minsky, pilgrim}) and, in particular, lines to the dictionary have been added by McMullen \cite{ctm-renorm}.